| |

 Brother

-Jack graduated form Charter Oak College in Hartford,
+Jack graduated form Charter

-then got his masters degree from Wesleyan University.
+Oak College in Hartford, then got his masters degree

-He received a diploma from Leland Powers School of Radio,
+from Wesleyan University.
+He received a diploma from

-Television and Theater in Boston, Massachusetts and
+in Boston, Massachusetts and Radio Engineering Institute

-Radio Engineering Institute located in Sarasota, Florida.
+located in Sarasota, Florida.
+He worked at WALE Fall

-He worked at WALE Fall River, MA; WDEW Westfield, MA
+River, MA; WDEW Westfield, MA and WTXL Springfield,

-the overnight show and various weekend shifts.
-He went
+and various weekend shifts.
+He went down with the ship

-down with the ship when WPOP dropped music for news.
+when WPOP dropped music for news.

 After

-and WIOF Waterbury.
+WTIC FM Hartford and WIOF Waterbury.

 From